Faruq-Hameed/java_prgm_1_-_2/java_2/README.md

  - collect() is a terminal operation that transforms a stream into a collection or summary result.
 - It uses Collectors — utility methods from java.util.stream.Collectors — to define how the stream should be collected.

+# Terminal Operations
+Common terminal operations: the count method for counting the number of values on a list, the forEach method for going a through list values, the collect method for gathering the list values ​​into a data structure, and the reduce method for combining the list items.
+The count method informs us of the number of values in the stream as a long-type variable.